onflow/flow-cli/docs/deploy-project-contracts.md

 description: How to deploy Flow project contracts with the CLI
 ---

-⚠️ _Warning: CLI projects are an experimental feature._
+⚠️ _Warning: CLI projects are an experimental feature.
+Functionality is subject to change._

 ```shell
 flow project deploy